U.N. envoy due in Yemen as strains escalate with Houthi missile launch

 Hezbollah officials could not be immediately reached for comment, but the group has previously denied Saudi accusations that it is helping Houthi rebels.

-U.N. envoy Martin Griffiths was due to arrive in the southern city of Aden on Wednesday for talks with ousted President Abd-Rabbu Mansour Hadi in the exiled government’s temporary capital, government officials said.

-“He will only be there for a few hours and the talks will focus on the situation in Hodeidah and (on) averting any military operation on the port,” one official told Reuters.

-Saudi air defense forces intercepted two rockets over Riyadh late on Sunday, sending debris measuring up to several meters hurtling towards residential areas.
+Saudi air defense forces intercepted two rockets over Riyadh late on Sunday, sending debris measuring up to several meters hurtling toward residential areas.

 Pieces fell near the U.S. mission in the Saudi capital and at a school in the diplomatic quarter.
 Debris sparked a fire at a construction site 10 km (six miles) further south and fell on the roof of a private residence, but Saudi officials said there were no casualties.